argoproj-labs/hera/docs/walk-through/loops.md

 ## Basic `with_items` Usage

-We can demonstrate basic `with_items` usage on the Hello World example:
+We can demonstrate basic `with_items` usage by adapting the Hello World example:

 ```py
 @script()